Eznone/Eznone/README.md

 - 🌱 I’m currently learning **Generative AI, Large Language Models, and Full Stack developement**

-- 👨‍💻 All of my projects are available at [Not available](Not available)

 - 💬 Ask me about **Data Bases, Data Structures, and Programming**

 - 📫 How to reach me **enzotresmediano@gmail.com**